 COVID 19 Vaccinations

-We are an approved COVID-19 vaccination clinic as part of the national roll-out program (commencing with phase 1B).
-Please note,
+- We are an approved COVID-19 vaccination clinic as part of the national roll-out program.

-- If you can book online, when you see the Book Appointment screen, please click on COVID-19 Vaccine Registered Nurse – see yellow circle in screenshot below.
+- To book online, when you see the Book Appointment screen, please click on COVID-19 Vaccine Registered Nurse (and select either the AstraZeneca or Pfizer vaccine)